 To prevent lockouts, it is recommended that you include local as one of the methods.
 However, the local method is optional.
-Refer to the "Authentication" section in the GigaVUE-FM User's Guide.
+Refer to the "Authentication" section in the GigaVUE-OS and GigaVUE-FM Administration Guide.

 If a server responds to a login attempt with an authentication reject, no further servers using that method are tried.
 Instead, the next method is tried until either the user's login is granted or all specified methods are exhausted.